Daniel Wells (snooker player): 2008/2009

 He had consistent results on his first spell on the main tour, winning his first qualifying match in most events, apart from defeat in the first qualifying round to Stefan Mazrocis in the Grand Prix.
-This was followed by a run to the penultimate qualifying round of the Bahrain Championship where he lost to veteran John Parrott 3–5.
+This was followed by a run to the penultimate qualifying round of the Bahrain Championship where he lost to John Parrott 3–5.

-An impressive run to the last 16 of the Masters Qualifying tournament included a 5–4 win over Crucible quarter-finalist Liang Wenbo.
+An impressive run to the last 16 of the Masters Qualifying tournament included a 5–4 win over Liang Wenbo.
 He followed this with a defeat to Li Hang in the first qualifying round of UK Championship 3–9.

-However, at the World Championship, Wells needed a good run of results to ensure his place on the tour for the following season.
+At the World Championship, Wells needed a good run of results to ensure his place on the tour for the following season.
 A sequence of 10–9 wins over Li Hang, Ian Preece and Marcus Campbell took him to the final qualifying round where he lost 9–10 to Barry Hawkins in the final qualifying match.
-In his 4 qualifying matches, he played the maximum 76 frames.
-His ranking rose to No. 70 as a result of his exploits that season.
+In his four qualifying matches, he played the maximum 76 frames.
+His ranking rose to No. 70.